tenoxui/website/pages/docs/intro/getting-started.md

 ## What's Next?

+- [**Writing Values**](/docs/core/available-values) - What CSS values you can write in TenoxUI.

 - **Customizing TenoxUI** - Customizing [types & properties](/docs/core/type-and-property), [values](/docs/core/values), and other to make your development easier.

-- [Attributify Mode](/docs/core/attributify) - Using attributify mode to make your element easier to maintain
+- [Attributify Mode](/docs/core/attributify) - Using attributify mode to make your element easier to maintain.